puppetlabs/puppet-docs/source/puppet/5.0/modules_publishing.markdown

 {:.task}
 ## Upload a module to the Forge

-To publish a new module release to the Puppet Forge, upload the module tarball to the Forge using the web interface.
+To publish a new module release to the Forge, upload the module tarball to the Forge using the web interface.

 Your module package should be a compiled `tar.gz` package of 10MB or less.

-1. In your web browser, navigate [to the Puppet Forge][forge] and log in.
+1. In your web browser, navigate [to the Forge][forge] and log in.

 2. Click **Publish** in the upper right hand corner of the screen.